eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * Refactor Historic series so all the internal data is deleted when graphics are removed.
 * Increased the number of characters for series labels.
 * Change displayed chart units for some DataKinds.
+* Add units to the statistics entity summary.

 #################
 Previous versions